Ajith-ajay/login-signup-mongodb/README.md

 ## Usage

-*This is a student level project to understanding the basic of node.js framework as a backend to make a complete login and sign up page using the html ,css, javascript*
+*This is a student level project to understanding the basic of node.js framework as a backend to make a complete login and sign up page using the html ,css, javascript and mongoDB as the database to store the data informations*